-Come to this state park in canyon country to see amazing rock formations that look like weird birds, magic mushrooms, and goofy gremlins.
+Goblin Valley State Park in canyon country is full of amazing rock formations that look like weird birds, magic mushrooms, and goofy gremlins.

 All of Utah’s stark canyon country inspires awe, but no place fires up the imagination quite like Goblin Valley State Park, a rockbound fantasyland 90 minutes northwest of Moab.
 Once called Mushroom Valley for its toadstool-shaped pillars of sandstone, the site opened in 1964 as a 3,654-acre geological reserve filled with odd forms that range from fungal to ghostlike.